ChristianLanger/short-url-creator/README.md

 ### To install and run

-Create .htaccess on same folder to change Rewrite Rule of browser adress bar
+Create .htaccess in same dir to add Rewrite Rule for browser´s adress bar

 ```
 RewriteEngine On